slim-shah/ParsingCrawlingData/Readme.md

 # Libraries Used:

 - Networkx
-- import json
+- json
-- import pickle
+- pickle
-- import networkx as nx
+- networkx
-- import matplotlib.pyplot as plt
+- matplotlib

 # Running the code: